360 (rapper): Collaborations

-During the early years of his music career, 360 collaborated with Pez as part of a duo called "Forthwrite", including a track called "The Club Song" on the 2010 album Good Gracious, by producer M-Phazes.
-360 also featured on Pez's 2008 single, "The Festival Song", which peaked at No. 14 on the ARIA Australian Singles Chart.
+During the early years of his music career, 360 collaborated frequently with Pez as part of a duo called Forthwrite, including a track called "The Club Song" on the 2010 album Good Gracious, by producer M-Phazes.
+360 also featured on Pez's 2008 single, "The Festival Song", which peaked at No. 14 on the ARIA Australian singles chart.

-In 2010, 360 started an online musical project in the Australian hip hop scene, called "Rapper Tag", on YouTube.
-Rapper Tag involves one person recording a portion of rap over a looped beat, and then nominating ("tagging") another person to add further rapping over the same loop.
+In 2010, 360 started an online musical project in the Australian hip hop scene, called Rapper Tag, on YouTube.
+Rapper Tag involved one person recording a portion of rap over a looped beat, and then nominating ("tagging") another person to add further rapping over the same loop.
 The process continued in accordance with the nomination of the next rapper.

-Australian hip hop duo Diafrix collaborated with 360 for the song "I'm A Dreamer", which appears on the 2012 album Pocket Full Of Dreams.
-360 appeared on the self-titled debut album by Canberra producer, Ghosts in the Room, released on 14 September 2012 through Mudd Music.
+Australian hip hop duo Diafrix collaborated with 360 on the song "I'm a Dreamer", which appears on the 2012 album Pocket Full of Dreams.
+360 appeared on the self-titled debut album by Canberra producer Ghosts in the Room, released on 14 September 2012 through Mudd Music.
 The album also features rappers Iron Solomon, Okwerdz and Kool G Rap.